 So while a lack of professionalism in community radio is often cited as a reason why the sector does not attract the same level of audience listenership as commercial radio, our results indicate that for the audiences that do listen, the very distinctive and often, personal style of many of the presenters is something they deeply appreciate.
 This is not because they like to laugh at the presenters - although humour was a part of their response - but more because it makes them feel that there is no barrier between the presenter and the audience, that the presenter is an ordinary person who is 'just like us'.
 This is comforting and appealing to most focus group participants.
 Ironically, a 'lack of professionalism' was often used as a compliment referring to the absence of the 'slick' characteristics of commercial presentation style.
 It is worthwhile emphasising that 'professionalism' is a concept normally defined by the presentation style of commercial and public broadcasters.
-It is important to note here that the benchmarks for commercial and public broadcasters are often of little relevance to the community sector against models drawn from commercial and national public media.
+It is important to note here that the benchmarks for commercial and public broadcasters are often of little relevance to the community broadcasting sector - at least in the minds of its audiences.
+It is misleading to evaluate the 'professionalism' of the community sector against models drawn from commercial and national public media.
 Community radio stations have developed their own style which is 'professional' in its own right - particularly when using 'connection to communities' as a measure of their success.